spookyGh0st/beatwalls/docs/guide/assertions.md

 ## Constants

-all build in Constants can be found in [this list](https://mathparser.org/mxparser-tutorial/build-in-constants) e.g. `pi`
+all build-in Constants can be found in [this list](https://mathparser.org/mxparser-tutorial/build-in-constants) e.g. `pi`

 ## User-defined Constants